zertrin/clikraken/README.md

 ### Development dependencies

-Only needed for developing, testing and packaging clikraken.
+The development dependencies are only needed for developing, testing and packaging clikraken.

+* GNU Make if using the profided Makefile
 * `pip install -r requirements_dev.txt`

+## Quickstart for developping on clikraken

+### Setup

+* Clone this repository.
+* Preferably create and activate a fresh virtualenv.
+* `pip install -r requirements.txt`
+* `pip install -r requirements_dev.txt`
+* `make inst_dev`

+### Tests

 Tests can be run by calling `tox`.